dragonflyoss/nydus/docs/nydusd.md

             "health_check_interval": 5,
             // Failure counts before disabling this mirror.
 Use 5 as default if left empty.
             "failure_limit": 5,
+            // Elapsed time to pause mirror health check when the request is inactive, in seconds.
+            // Use 300 as default if left empty.
+            "check_pause_elapsed": 300,
           },
           {
             "host": "http://dragonfly2.io:65001",